Medication schedule: ______________________________

 - Alcohol pads

-- Disposable sharps container or other puncture-resistant container, such as a laundry detergent bottle or coffee can
+- Disposable sharps container or other puncture-resistant container, such as a laundry detergent bottle

 - The container should be strong enough that needles cannot poke through the sides and it should not be breakable.